We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - bluish skin color

-The best way to protect against the flu is by having an annual vaccination, as this helps the body to build up the immune system so that it can fight off the virus more quickly.
+The best way to protect against the flu is by having an annual vaccination, as this helps the body build immunity against influenza viruses so that it can fight them off more easily.